eelkevdbos/z3-http/README.md

 # Z3-http

-Z3-http is a small http wrapper written around z3 in go.
+Z3-http is a small http wrapper written around z3 in python.

 ## Usage